ominux/live-twitter/README.md

 Go to username>applications
 Create a new one

-7. modify twitterstream/serve.py to have your Twitter app settings: consumer_key = ""
+7. make twitterstream/private.py to have your Twitter app settings: consumer_key = ""
 consumer_secret = ""
 access_key = ""
 access_secret = ""

+8. Also put your search criteria in track variable and port in port variable

+Example of a sample private.py:
+#---------------------------------

+    # these tokens are necessary for user authentication
+    consumer_key = "falshdOIHDsdlksnsd"
+    consumer_secret = "aslkfdjHLlKSNFDlksnadlLLFNS"
+    access_key = "islhdals-asedlfhsLLSFDIHWLFLSKDNLSDHFLS"
+    access_secret = "aehfialhdfOIFDHSLWSHDLSHdhLSDHSLDHSLHDHDLSHDLSH"

+    # These are keywords to search for in the tweets:
+    track = "oscar,oscars,awards,academyawards"

+    # the port of this server:
+    port = 8080

-7. Run serve.py in the shell
+9. Run serve.py

-8. open your browser and go to: http://0.0.0.0:8080/
+10. open your browser and go to: http://0.0.0.0:8080/ or any port you chose

+11. enjoy!

-It is tested on Ubuntu 12.04
+This is tested on Ubuntu 12.04
 Check the requirements.txt for further details.